Black, Indian, Chinese, gay, mixed race – all fought for a country at a time when it treated them as second-class citizens.

 This is black history, it is gay history but it is also British history.
 The stories of the men from across the Empire, the mixed race man from Kent, the gay men in the trenches don’t belong to just one group – they are part of our shared history and should be told.

 James Hallwood is chair of the Young Fabians.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.